 If, however, only part of a meniscus is missing and if the peripheral meniscal rim is still intact but the patient is still developing problems, then they might be appropriate for an artificial bioabsorbable meniscal scaffold instead.
 The advantage of this over meniscal transplantation is that it is a somewhat smaller and slightly easier operation.
 Whereas meniscal transplantation involves small open incisions and tunnels being drilled into the bone of the tibia, meniscal scaffolds can be put into the knee and fixed arthroscopically (through fully keyhole surgery), and the surgery is comparatively somewhat easier and less invasive.

 There are currently two main meniscal scaffolds available in the UK.
 The first is the Menaflex Collagen Meniscal Scaffold.
 This is made from bovine (cow) Achilles tendon with all the cells removed, and with the collagen fibres heat and pressure molded into a meniscal shape.
 The second is the Actifit Scaffold, from Orteq.
 This is made from polyurethane.
-The Actifit is more robust and solid to handle, and easier to insert into the knee joint without damaging the scaffold, and this is now very much our scaffold of preference in our practice.
+The Actifit is more robust and solid to handle, and easier to insert into the knee joint without damaging the scaffold.

 The operation is performed under a General Anaesthetic with a 1-night post-op stay in hospital.
 First, an arthroscopy is performed and any residual damage in the joint is tidied up.
 Then, the meniscal rim is tidied up and freshened up and the size of the meniscal defect is measured.
 The scaffold is then taken and cut to size/shape.
 It is then inserted into the knee and stitched firmly to the meniscal rim using multiple meniscal sutures.